 Skip to main content

-Rallye des Princesses (Women's Car Rally), Saint Tropez
+Rallye des Princesses (Women's Car Rally)

-Featured in: Events Calendar Updated
+Events Calendar

 This route crosses some of the most beautiful areas in France.
 This is THE female car event not to be missed.

 "Like champagne or a rare perfume, the ladies car rally (or in French "Rally des Princesses") holds some magic.
 As soon as they are registered, every lady becomes an actress in an adventure/road movie.
-The shooting begins in Paris to end at the edge of a sparkling sea in Saint-Tropez, and the intense memories stay in mind until the next season..."
+The shooting begins in Paris to end at the edge of a sparkling sea in Nice, and the intense memories stay in mind until the next season..."

 What to see